Arjuna extract supplement health

 Side effects, adverse reactions

-No significant side effects have been published in medical journals as of 2012.
-There may be a slight feeling of warmth or increased body temperature after taking a pill and a little temporary weakness when a high dose is used.
+No significant side effects have been published in medical journals as of 2016.
+There may be a slight feeling of warmth, flushing, or increased body temperature after taking a pill and a little temporary weakness when a high dose is used.
 Perhaps this is due to blood vessel dilation?
 I am not sure.

 I have been ordering my Arjuna from Himalaya for quite some time.
 I just happened to look at the bottle today and noticed, among its ingredients – colloidal silicon dioxide.
 I’m no scientist but that doesn’t sound like a good thing to be taking.
 Is this a “natural” ingredient?
 I was wondering if your Arjuna has that ingredient in it?
 If it doesn’t, maybe I should be buying my this herbal product from your company.